-- 1. Students may take a maximum of 4 early college online classes while attending PND and drop a maximum of 5 PND electives and still qualify to graduate provided the students have met PND graduation requirements.
+- I. Junior and Senior students may take up to 4 early college online classes in a given year while attending PND.
+Students may not take more than three early college online classes in a given year.
+These classes replace PND elective courses.
 Since most colleges follow a semester schedule and PND follows a trimester schedule, there will be an overlap between online college and PND classes.
-We will do our best to balance the early college online classes with PND classes. - 2.
-This early college opportunity differs because a PND instructor, who holds a Master's degree plus 18 credit hours in the specific field, teaches PND's dual credit courses.
-Whereas, a college instructor teaches the early college course and the class is offered as an online class.
+Students who take two or more online classes in an academic year may add one independent study hour in Trimester 2, to accommodate for this overlap.
+Students MAY NOT WITHDRAW from the Early College course once the course has started. - 2.
+Early college opportunities differ from dual credit courses because they are taught by university instructors online and not in person by PND faculty.
 Students from other high schools could be in an early college online course.
-A dual credit course counts as a PND high school course and an ICC course, thus appearing on both transcripts.
-For PND students, an early college online course is not included on PND's transcript, only on the college transcript. - 3.
+A dual credit course counts as a PND high school course and an early college course, thus appearing on both transcripts.
+For PND students, an early college online course is not included on PND's transcript, only on the college transcript.
+It is the student's responsibility to request and send all official college transcripts to earn potential transfer credits. - 3.
 It is important to note that early college online classes are not PND classes.
 We do not have control of the curriculum or who teaches the class, and concerns need to be directed to the instructor or the dean of the college. - 4.
-Students who pursue early college online courses from any college must have approval from the Principal.
+Students who pursue early college online courses from any college must have approval from the Principal. - 5.
+Students with an accommodation plan or ISP service plan must provide documentation to the college or university.
+Students should meet with a PND counselor for direction.